grafana/mimir/docs/sources/architecture/querier.md

   # CLI flag: -querier.max-samples
   [max_samples: <int> | default = 50000000]

-  # The default evaluation interval or step size for subqueries.
-This config
+  # (advanced) The default evaluation interval or step size for subqueries.
+This
-  # option should be set on query-frontend too when query sharding is enabled.
+  # config option should be set on query-frontend too when query sharding is
+  # enabled.
   # CLI flag: -querier.default-evaluation-interval
   [default_evaluation_interval: <duration> | default = 1m]

-  # Time since the last sample after which a time series is considered stale and
+  # (advanced) Time since the last sample after which a time series is
-  # ignored by expression evaluations.
-This config option should be set on
+  # considered stale and ignored by expression evaluations.
+This config option
-  # query-frontend too when query sharding is enabled.
+  # should be set on query-frontend too when query sharding is enabled.
   # CLI flag: -querier.lookback-delta
   [lookback_delta: <duration> | default = 5m]
 ```